6 min readUpdated

 Open the MAX2C4D importer inside Cinema 4D and browse to your .max file.
 No need to open 3ds Max yourself.

-The C4D importer reads the JSON scene data and recreates every Corona and V-Ray material node-by-node as native renderer materials.
-80+ shader node types are mapped, full material graphs are preserved, Multi/Sub-Object materials become polygon Selection Tags, and all lights, cameras, and render settings are rebuilt.
+C4D reads the JSON and rebuilds every Corona and V-Ray material node-by-node — 80+ shader nodes mapped, Multi/Sub-Object becomes polygon Selection Tags, lights and cameras restored.

 Cinema 4D (via MAX2C4D)